jamesnetherton/jamesnetherton.github.io/_posts/2015-06-06-deforking-celestron-cpc-925.md

 ---
 layout:     post
-title: "Deforking A Celestron CPC 925"
+title: "Deforking a Celestron CPC 925"
 summary: "How to defork a Celestron CPC 925"
 tags: [Telescope, Celestron]
 ---